 When preparing for the JLPT, I used the Nihongo Sou-Matome (日本語総まとめ) books, and I think they did a pretty good job.
 They’re very well structured with books for each category, and they do a good job of building up your skills without making you feel too bewildered in the process.
 The only cons are that the set of them can be a bit pricey and they won’t help much with conversational Japanese.
 These books are easily recognisable, with a white cover and an animal holding a book; a different animal for each facet of the language.

 Together with our partner language schools, we offer some online Japanese language courses that you can take from the comfort of your own home.
 For beginners, our 12-week Akamonkai Beginner Course is perfect for learning all the foundations of the language.
 While for those who have already studied some Japanese, our Tokyo Galaxy JLPT N3 Exam Preparation course is designed to help ready you for the N3 exam.

 What the JLPT can do for you

 Taking the JLPT 5, 4, or 3 are good for personal goals and developing your Japanese in general.

 At JLPT 2 and 1, those who pass can find jobs doing bilingual work, translating, or being a part of a regular Japanese company.
 With this certificate, you wouldn’t necessarily have to work in Japan.
 At this level, one could find work in their home country doing translation, corporate, or politics.

-If this sounds a little scary, remember, the first couple tests aren’t too bad.
-Think of them as gauging how much your Japanese has improved, and less about it being a competition.
+If this sounds a little scary, remember, the first couple of tests aren’t too bad.
+Think of them as gauging how much your Japanese has improved.
 Make sure to sign up, though.
 With only two tests a year and in some cases one, don’t miss the deadline!
 Not all schools prepare students to pass the JLPT specifically: if preparing for the JLPT is your focus, get in touch with Go!
 Go!
 Nihon and get started in finding the right school for you!